Meso-Health/meso-clinic/README.md

 We do most of our local development with the **developmentDebug** build variant, QA with the **sandboxRelease** variant, and final launch to users with the **productionRelease** variant.

-###Creating signed Release types locally
+### Creating signed Release types locally

-There are cases where you may wish to generate a signed release build locally (e.g. to manually upload to HockeyApp for release).
+There may be cases where you wish to generate a signed release build locally (e.g. to manually upload to HockeyApp for release).
 To do so:

 1. go to Build > Generate Signed APK
 2. use the keystore credentials in the `.env` file to sign the APK